 Your story doesn’t always need to be an elaborate novel-length story but it needs to do all of these things:

 - It needs to provoke an emotional response

-- It needs to remind the user of their pain points and why they’re looking at the product to begin with
+- It needs to remind the reader of their pain points and why they’re looking at the product to begin with

-- It needs to give the user enough information to convince them to buy or offer up their email address
+- It needs to give the reader enough information to convince them to take the next step

 If you miss any of these steps, you’re going to find that conversion rates are low and that while your product is amazing, your landing page isn’t doing its job.
 Remember that the landing page for your product needs to be just as helpful as the product you’re selling.
 Try using power words.